sonalichan/ProjectOATS/README.md

     $ npm install .

-Upon success, this should install all packages needed to run the project, including sails(if you get an error you may need to upgrade your version of Node).
+Upon success, this should install all packages needed to run the project

+Make sure you also have sails installed:

+    $ npm install sails

+If you get any errors, you may need to upgrade your version of Node

 ### Running the Project